MetPX/sarracenia/doc/Admin.rst

 subscriber

   A subscriber is user that can only subscribe to data and return log messages.
 Not permitted to inject data.
-  Each subscriber gets an sx_<user> named exchange on the pump, where if a user is named *Acme*, the corresponding exchange will be *sx_Acme*.
+  Each subscriber gets an xs_<user> named exchange on the pump, where if a user is named *Acme*, the corresponding exchange will be *xs_Acme*.
 This exchange is where an sr_subscribe process will send it's log messages.

-  By convention/default, a the *anonymous* user is created on all pumps to permit subscription without a specific account.
+  By convention/default, the *anonymous* user is created on all pumps to permit subscription without a specific account.

 source